Eat well, feel great and live better. Starting now!

 Sweetened condensed milkCoconut cream + maple syrup

-SugarMonk fruit, stevia, or honey
+SugarMonk fruit, stevia or honey

 Heavy creamOat milk, cashew cream, almond milk